Registration number 2056

 She was then sold to Terry Dalton for conversion to a motor cruiser.
 She changed hands again in 1985 but was left derelict on the River Medway in Kent for 5 years.
 In 1990, she was sold to Ian Savage who started her restoration and in 1997 she was sold for conversion back to sail.

 GLAD TIDINGS finally sunk in 2015 due to lack of funds and neglect.
-She was then bought by Shipwright John Archer in 2016.
-He gutted the inside which had been fit out as a liveaboard.
-Once he could get get access to the entire hull he floated her using temporary measures, before putting in an engine temporarily and motoring her to the river Deben, Suffolk, where he plans to restore her at Waldringfield Boatyard.
+She was then bought by shipwright John Archer in 2016.
+He gutted the inside which had been fitted out as a liveaboard.
+Once he could get get access to the entire hull he floated her using temporary measures, before putting in a temporary engine temporarily and motoring her to the river Deben, Suffolk, where he began a restoration.

 Key dates